 In reality, the oven will be in a constant state of restabilizing, due to the material flow through the system.
-The system operates by measuring the return air temperature and adjusting the heating power accordingly.
-The heaters are phase controlled to minimize the temperature variations normally found in "on/off" heater systems.
-Material run through the oven will absorb heat and cool the air.
-If the material flow is even (work pieces evenly spaced on the conveyor), the system will hold the temperature stable.
+The system operates by measuring the return air temperature and pieces evenly spaced on the conveyor), the system will hold the temperature stable.
 If the work flows through intermittently, expect that the oven temperature will be moving up and down constantly trying to restabilize.
 The amount of temperature variation will depend greatly on what is being processed by the system.